 In Romania it is a time for magic rituals to ward off evil spirits and purify the land and the people.
 The secret weapon is garlic, eaten on the night before St Andrew's Day at a communal meal either as whole cloves or in a sauce.
 Cloves of garlic are placed strategically beside doors, windows and chimneys.

-In the Ukraine, St Andrew's Day is celebrated on 13 December with fortune-telling and parties where pancakes and pastries were used for games which were supposed to help girls find a husband.
+In Ukraine, St Andrew's Day is celebrated on 13 December with fortune-telling and parties where pancakes and pastries were traditionally used for games which were supposed to help girls find a husband.
 It was also a time for mischievous pranks such as putting a plough on a house roof or taking a gate off its hinges - all pre-Christian traditions connected with courtship and marriage.

 German folklore advises single women who wish to marry to ask for St Andrew's help.
 The night before the 30th, if they sleep naked, they will see their future husbands in their dreams.
 Young women should also note the location of barking dogs on St Andrew's Eve, as their future husbands will come from that direction.